erfz/misc-projects/EqnBalance/readme.txt

 This is only the core algorithm with basic functionality--the apk may be installed but lacks anything special.
 Enable installation from other sources to install it in android.

-* denotes a product that was not chemically altered in the balancing.
+* denotes a reactant/product that was not chemically altered in the balancing.

 Made by Jason Guo, last updated 9/4/2016.